vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 plate of Ganga year 149 (E. I. XIV p.
 362, where we read

-ājñā mahāmahattara-Sivasarmā.
+ājñā mahāmahattara-Śivasarmā.
 HETHE777-Occurs in the Kahla plate of Sodhadeva in saruut

 1134 ( E. I. VII p.
 85 at p.
 91 ).
 HT1916--Great or Prime Minister'.
 Vide note 148 above and